Welcome to the launch of our Tregaron Project!

 The Dacha has served a wide variety of purposes over the 40+ years Washington International School has owned Tregaron.
 Most recently it has provided space for larger groups of students, faculty, and staff to meet.
-Its new location, in the area to the east of the Mansion Solarium patio, will ensure its ongoing integration into campus life in a setting more appropriate to a building of its type.
+Its new location, in the area to the east of the Mansion Solarium patio, ensures its ongoing integration into campus life in a setting more appropriate to a building of its type.

 Work to prepare the site for the Dacha relocation began during Winter Break 2022–2023.
 The Dacha took its historic roll across campus during Spring Break (logistics plan HERE).